 )

-Unfortunately we don't have any implicits smart enough to figure out how to populate a Set[Method] data type let alone a List[Endpoint] data type.
+Set[Method] data type let alone a List[Endpoint] data type.
 But with just a wee bit of extra work we can get these running as smoothly as the simpler types:

 implicit def string2Method(s: String): Method = Methods.withName(s)